sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 - Include information such as pet breed, age, medical history(Pet License Included), and owner contact details.

 ###	Dashboard:
-- A personalized dashboard for each user displaying relevant information.
+- A personalized dashboard for each user displaying relevant information and also for editing user profile.
+- To display variety of food products, grooming products available.
-- Notifications for selling and buying the animals, variety of grooming products, upcoming vet appointments, vaccination reminders, available trainer and wellness tips.
+- Notifications for selling, buying as well as adopting the animals, upcoming vet appointments, vaccination reminders, available trainer and wellness tips.

 ###	Appointment Scheduling:
 - User can schedule and manage vet appointments.